Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-We can also connect this model of partial desingularisation to $Y$ through the change of variables given in Subsection \ref{KKch}.
-Once again, Katsura and Kondō described three automorphisms $\iota_1$, $\iota_2$, $\iota_3$ in the model they developed corresponding to the generators of the group $(\Z/2\Z)^3$ and through the change of coordinates, these correspond to the linear actions in $Y$ corresponding to the translation by a $2$-torsion point, and the Cremona transformation which interchanges tropes with exceptional divisors.\\
+which can also be connected to our model $Y$ through an explicit change of variables.
+Katsura and Kondō described three automorphisms $\iota_1$, $\iota_2$, $\iota_3$ generating $(\Z/2\Z)^3$ which correspond, under this change, to the linear actions on $Y$ induced by translations by the $2$-torsion points, and the Cremona transformation that interchanges tropes with exceptional divisors.\\